snokvist/splashscreen_rk/README.md

 ## Requirements

-Install the development toolchain and GStreamer components before building.
-Python 3 is also required so the build can extract the bundled demo asset:
+Install the development toolchain, GStreamer components, and GNU gzip before building so the asset extraction rule can unpack the bundled demo stream:

 ```sh
 sudo apt-get update